fenago/katacoda-scenarios/apache-kafka/apache-kafka-streams/steps/9/text.md

 In this section, we will use all our knowledge so far to build a CustomStreamsProcessor with Kafka Streams to use our own SerDe.

-Now, in the src/main/java/kioto/custom directory, create a file called CustomStreamsProcessor.java with the contents of Listing 6.3, shown as follows:
+Now, in the src/main/java/kioto/custom directory, open a file in **vscode** explorer called CustomStreamsProcessor.java with the contents of Listing 6.3, shown as follows:

 ```
 import ...